 For this lady’s business, Belize made great sense.
 The country is English-speaking and close to the United States.
 She could import beads from China to Belize, where the final product could be made in her “factory.”
 Then her U.S. company could buy the finished products from her Belize company.
 She’d benefit from a lower cost of labor in Belize and also realize tax savings in the United States by shifting some profits (those associated with creating the final product) offshore.
-Meantime, her non-U.S. company could retain its profits, deferring any U.S. tax on those profits until they were paid out.

 Belize isn’t the only country with Export Processing Zones.
 Many countries offer these, or something similar, especially in Central America.
 This kind of setup is the attraction for many multinational companies that set themselves up in this part of the world, but smaller companies can benefit from structuring themselves this way, too.

-In addition to the cost and tax benefits, establishing her jewelry business in Belize could also provide this lady with both asset diversification and asset protection (by the very fact of having part of her business operation in another country).
+In addition to the cost and potential tax benefits, establishing her jewelry business in Belize could also provide this lady with both asset diversification and asset protection (by the very fact of having part of her business operation in another country).